Chart Color Schemes

 Population growth drivers in Manoora are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Manoora's estimated population is around 6,339 as of Nov 2025.
-This reflects an increase of 164 people (2.7%) since the 2021 Census, which reported a population of 6,175 people.
-The change is inferred from the resident population of 6,333 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional three validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,842 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 54.0% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Manoora (Qld) is estimated at around 6,339 people.
+This reflects an increase of 164 people since the 2021 Census, which reported a population of 6,175 people.
+The change is inferred from AreaSearch's estimation of the resident population at 6,333 following examination of the latest ERP data release by the ABS in June 2024 and an additional 3 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,842 persons per square kilometer, placing Manoora in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 54.0% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Moving forward, a significant population increase in the top quartile of non-metropolitan areas nationally is forecast, with the Manoora (Qld) statistical area expected to grow by 1,976 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 31.1% in total over the 17 years.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Moving forward with demographic trends, a significant population increase in the top quartile of non-metropolitan areas nationally is forecast for Manoora.
+The area is expected to grow by 1,976 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 31.1% in total over the 17 years.

 Frequently Asked Questions - Population